 Bordeaux’s Full Of Boards: A Skater’s Paradise

-Well, the South of France is known for its history, culture, wine, and incredible views and now you can add skateboarding to that list too.
+Well, the South of France is renowned for its history, culture, wine, and breathtaking views, and now you can add skateboarding to that list too.

-It is picturesque, the scene, the settings, what a place to skate like the Garonne River, there is so much to this French landscape.
-Yet, the pro-skater Leo Valls has been doing his thing in a number of historic French cities for over 15 years.
-Leo has donned the term as “skateurbanism” this phrase meaning the council integrating skateboarding into public spaces rather than prohibiting it.
+The scene is picturesque, the settings are incredible—what a place to skate, like the Garonne River.
+There is so much to explore in this French landscape.
+Yet, pro-skater Leo Valls has been honing his skills in a variety of historic French cities for over 15 years.
+Leo has coined the term 'skateurbanism,' signifying the council's integration of skateboarding into public spaces rather than prohibiting it.

-Leo goes onto state in an interview “They thought skateboarding could be banned but it cannot.
-It is too free to be banned.”
-Going onto say “Yes skateboarding is loud, and it can feel dangerous but it's very positive for the city because it’s a social activity for kids and its safe when practiced in public spaces.”
-It goes to show the impact Leo is having not only in the skating community but also a wider presence too.
+In a recent interview, Leo expressed, 'They thought skateboarding could be banned, but it cannot.
+It's too free to be banned.'
+He went on to say, 'Yes, skateboarding is loud, and it may seem dangerous, but it's profoundly positive for the city.
+It serves as a social activity for kids and is safe when practiced in public spaces.'
+Leo's impact extends beyond the skating community, reaching a wider audience.

 A multinational sport that consistently explores new frontiers and destinations.
 With tourism thriving in Bordeaux and drawing visitors from Brazil, Japan, America, and the UK, this trend not only diversifies the city's cultural landscape but also contributes to a unique form of tourism that boosts the local economy.